By Louis Golino for CoinWeek …..

 The advantages of dealing with them are many from getting better quality coins that are likely to outperform lower-quality examples to the security that you know your items are authentic, or at least guaranteed to be.

 Selling one’s coins is a complex challenge that should not be rushed.

 The first thing one needs to do is to decide which route to take: auction, dealer, or retail it yourself on e-Bay, at a coin show, or another selling platform.

-If you have higher end and unique or rare items, auction is probably the way to go, but remember you will pay a substantial seller’s fee in most cases.
+If you have higher-end and unique or rare items, an auction is probably the way to go, but remember you will pay a substantial seller’s fee in most cases.